dolthub/docs/content/reference/sql/version-control/dolt-sysvars.md

 it is an expert use case that can have very many unexpected consequences.
 Selecting it is useful for diagnostics.

+## @@dbname_default_branch

+This system variable controls the default branch that all new session working sets will be initialized at.

 # Persisting System Variables

 Dolt supports a limited form of system variable persistence.
 The same